 A Template Picker is included in the Editor widget.
 The Template Picker can optionally be used on its own as a simple legend for your map.
-Click here to view a sample that uses the Template Picker to display a legend for the map.

 When you make attributes available for editing on the Web, you need to provide an interface for users to edit the attributes, and you must ensure that the data they enter is valid.
 The Attribute Inspector widget can help you with both these tasks.